I need you to get me a list of all the women that Howard has entertained in the last year. Jarvis:

 Ezio: When I was your age my interests were... (distracted by a beautiful woman) were mainly...
 Salve. (hello)

 Suleiman I: Incredible.
 I am surprised you got anything done.

 Ezio: As was my mother.

-In The Sims 2, Romance sims have wants revolving around falling in love and "doing WooHoo" with as many other sims as possible.
+- In The Sims 2, Romance sims have wants revolving around falling in love and "doing WooHoo" with as many other sims as possible.
 When Lifetime Aspirations were introduced, Romance sims could have lifelong goals such as "have twenty lovers at the same time" and "do WooHoo with fifty different sims".
 Pleasure sims, introduced in Night Life, also have shades of this with the "fifty First Dates" goal.
 There are also Self Imposed Challenges for the players revolving around the concept, such as the "Who's Your Daddy?"
 Challenge.

-Ditto from Pokemon are frequently used for breeding, due to their Transforming abilities letting them breed with almost any non-legendary or non-baby.
+- Ditto from Pokémon are frequently used for breeding, due to their Transforming abilities letting them breed with almost any non-legendary or non-baby.

-Rita from Dark Seed 2.
+- Rita from Dark Seed 2.
 She was involved with practically every man in town...except Mike Dawson, the protagonist (and the one person who constantly refers to Rita as his girlfriend.)

-Even before she was Exalted, her mother evidently encouraged her in this direction.
+- Even before she was Exalted, her mother evidently encouraged her in this direction.
 When we meet her Lunar mentor Racer, who's in many ways the masculine version of her (and at the time was traveling with a couple dozen women), it all makes sense.

-Darren shows up at the STD Party to dole out his wisdom...
+- Darren shows up at the STD Party to dole out his wisdom...